alan-turing-institute/DTBase/README.md

 # DTBase
-A general base software package from which Digital Twins can be developed.
+A starting point from which digital twins can be developed.

-## Overview

-### Goals of DTBase
+### What DTBase is and isn't

-The primary aim of DTBase is to provide a software package that developers can fork and use to deploy their own digital twin with minimal effort.
-This is an ambitious project as digital twins vary significantly and therefore DTBase needs to be both robust and flexible.
+DTBase aims to be a software package that developers can fork and use to develop their own digital twin with minimal effort.
-DTBase consists of three main parts: A PostgreSQL database, a backend app for interacting with the database and a frontend app for visuals.
-The database, backend and frontend communicate via restful APIs, therefore allowing users of DTBase to choose which components of the code base they require for their personal usecase.
+Digital twins mean quite different things to different people, and thus we should clarify.
+DTBase has
+* A relational database, for holding both observational data (from e.g. sensors) and computational data (from models).
+* A web server that wraps the database in a REST API.
+A user should never directly interact with the database, but rather through the API.
+* A frontend web server, that provides a barebones graphical web user interface.
+* An infrastructure-as-code configuration for deploying these resources on Azure.
+* Tools for implementing your own "services", as DTBase calls them: Snippets of code that run periodically or on demand and interact with the backend API, such as data ingress functions or forecasting models.
+* A few example services:
+    * One to ingress weather data from OpenWeatherMap
+    * One for running the Arima time series forecasting model
+* Basic access control (user accounts and logins).

+Some things DTBase does not, currently, have:
+* Anything related to physical 3D structure of the objects that it is twinning.
+We have a very basic system for tracking locations in the twin, and for instance assigning sensors to locations, but this remains underdeveloped.
+* Comprehensive visualisation tools.
+The frontend has basic time series plotting capabilities, but that's it.
+* Sophisticated model orchestration.
+The services infrastructure can be used to store parameters for models and run them on demand, but the rest remains in development.
+* Anything for using the digital twin to control the real asset.

+DTBase may not be for you if
+* Your idea of digital twin centres a CAD or Unity model of the thing being twinned.
+* You need a plug-and-play, ready made software package that you `pip install` and run.

+DTBase may be for you if
+* Your idea of digital twin starts centres around a single data store, running models, and visualising data and model results from various sources.
+* You want a codebase you can use as a starting point, and are willing to develop more bespoke features on top of it.

+You may choose to only use parts of the infrastructure that DTBase offers.
+For instance, the frontend doesn't offer any functionality that the backend API doesn't have, so you can only use the backend, and develop your own frontend from scratch.
-We try to design the code base so as many of DTBase's features as possible can be deployed either locally or via Azure.
-There is no reason that DTBase couldn't be deployed on other cloud services, but Azure is what the developers have access to and therefore is the default service accomodated.
+We have designed the codebase so that as many of DTBase's features as possible can be deployed either locally or via Azure.

-### Packages and technologies
+There is no reason that DTBase couldn't be deployed on other cloud services, but Azure is what we provide an infrastructure-as-code configuration for.

+### Tech stack

-* The core of DTBase is the database, for which we use PostgresSQL.
+* Most of the code is Python, except for browser stuff which is in Typescript and Jinja templates.
+* The relational database is PostgresSQL.
 * The backend is written in Python, using the FastAPI and SQLAlchemy packages.
 * The frontend is a Flask app written in Python.
 * Continuous Integration and Continuous Deployment are done via Github Actions, which in turn build Docker images and push them to Dockerhub.
+* Infrastructure-as-code configuration is done using Pulumi.
-* Data ingress, Modelling and other services are implemented via Azure Functions.
+* The example services (weather ingress, Arima) are implemented as Azure Functions.
-* Scripted deployment on Azure is done via Pulumi.

-We are prioritizing the implementation of the data model, and a backend API, as the first steps in DTBase.
-Users should be able to interact with the database via REST API endpoints, to insert, delete, and retrieve data related to Locations, Sensors, and Predictive Models.

-We also aim to include:
-* Example ingress functions that retrieve data from an external API and use the DTBase API to store it in the database.
-* An example of a predictive model (Arima) that makes use of sensor data.
-* Pulumi scripts to deploy the full set of infrastructure on Microsoft Azure cloud.
-* A very minimal frontend that will allow users to interact with some aspects of the API.

 ### API documentation